Skip to Content

 The lesson?
 Don’t let “just in case” keep you stuck with things you never use.

-• Does it align with my lifestyle and personal style?
+• Does it fit my actual lifestyle and my personal style?

-• Will I actually wear it, or am I just excited because it’s on sale?
+• Will I wear it, or am I just excited because it’s on sale?

 Final Thoughts